-6) a job offer for a full-time, indeterminate position
+6) a job offer for a full-time, indeterminate\ position

-Your employer must state that you have been offered and have accepted a full-time position (at least an average of 30 hours a week, year-round) that does not have an end date.
+Your job offer must state that you have been offered and have accepted a full-time position (at least an average of 30 hours a week, year-round) that does not have an end date\.
 Contract positions are not eligible.
+The onus is on your employer to demonstrate that the job offer is bona fide.